mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Queued Print
 ============

 The queued print is an experimental print feature for Mapbender which comes with an advanced background print system.
-Right now, it's still in experimental state due to several potential cache memory regenaration problems on more complex server structes.
+Right now, it's still in experimental state due to several potential cache memory regeneration problems on more complex server structures.
 The queued print is implemented since Mapbender 3.0.8, but deactivated by default.
 If you choose to activate it, you can use the feature via command line (either manually or as a cronjob).
 Queued print helps improving resource-intense print jobs, because the queue can manage the print jobs more easily in the background (compared to direct print).
 In the meantime, you're free to work with Mapbender in other ways.

 1. Queued print: Configuration